 - Everyday use

-The Garmin Forerunner 235 watch is extremely popular among runners because it is sleek, light and equipped with many advanced features for running.
-It has GPS and GLONASS, wrist-based heart rate monitor and supports external sensors such as the Garmin Foot Pod.
-The Forerunner 235 watch also offers good functionality for cycling and outdoor recreation – it supports bike cadence sensors and provides navigation along pre-planned routes.
+The Garmin Forerunner 945 LTE watch is extremely popular among runners because it is sleek, light and equipped with many advanced features for running.
+It has GPS/GLONASS/Galileo, wrist-based heart rate monitor and supports external sensors such as the Garmin Foot Pod.
+The Forerunner 945 watch also offers good functionality for cycling and outdoor recreation – it supports bike cadence sensors and provides navigation along pre-planned routes.
 The watch even has a back-to-start feature, meaning that it guides you back to the starting point if you get lost.
-However, the Garmin Forerunner 235 is primarily designed for running, so if you are looking for a multisport watch or a watch for outdoor adventures (hiking, backpacking etc.) you will probably be better off with the Garmin Fenix 5 watch below.
-The Forerunner 235 watch is made of durable plastic and comes with a silicone strap to be as light as possible.
-It has a color display and runs for 11 hours in GPS mode without recharging.
-This watch is a great option for runners who need a watch with many useful features for a reasonable price.
+However, the Garmin Forerunner 945 is primarily designed for running, so if you are looking for a multisport watch or a watch for outdoor adventures (hiking, backpacking etc.) you will probably be better off with the Garmin Fenix 7 watch below.
+The Forerunner 945 watch is made of durable polymer and comes with a silicone strap to be as light as possible.
+It has a color display and runs for up to 35 hours in GPS mode without recharging.
+As the name implies, the watch also features LTE (cellular connectivity).
+LTE requires a subscription which you purchase through Garmin and enables others to live track your activities (with your consent, of course), and send you text and audio messages in real time.

 - Outdoor Recreation